PatGendre/oai-openedition/docs/source/availableFormats.rst

 .. note :: Access to Full text in TEI and Raw text format is only available for authorized IP address (OpenEdition partners)

-Furthermore, OpenEdition provide partners an access to full text in TEI (`Text Encoding Initiative <http://www.tei-c.org/>`_) format and Raw text format for documents published on OpenEdition Journals and OpenEdition Books.
+OpenEdition provide partners an access to full text in TEI (`Text Encoding Initiative <http://www.tei-c.org/>`_) format and Raw text format for documents published on OpenEdition Journals and OpenEdition Books.

-Link to TEI structured full text and to Raw text is retrivable from OAI in ``qdc`` format.
+Link to TEI structured full text and to Raw text (actually BASICTEI format) is retrivable from OAI in ``qdc`` format, following the url available in these elements:
-``qdc`` records provide 2 elements :

-* ``<dcterms:hasFormat scheme="TEI">``: link to structured  XML-TEI Full text (suitable for republication and text and dat mining)
+* ``<dcterms:hasFormat scheme="TEI">``: link to structured  XML-TEI Full text (suitable for republication and text and data mining)
-* ``<dcterms:hasFormat scheme="BASICTEI">``: link to full text in the "basicTEI" format witch provide metadata of the document in TeiHeader and raw text in the body section (suitable for text indexing).
+* ``<dcterms:hasFormat scheme="BASICTEI">``: link to full text in the "basicTEI" format witch provide metadata of the document in TeiHeader and raw text in the body section of the TEI document (suitable for text indexing).

 If you need access to OpenEdition’s TEI as a partner, please email us at contact+oai@openedition.org.